How To Take Your Own Headshots for Therapists

 Posing and Expression in Headshots for Therapists

 If you had to fake a smile for school photos every year, then you might know how hard it is to make it seem natural.
-When posing for your own therapist headshot photos, try to relax your facial muscles and maintain a warm, natural smile.
+When posing for your therapist headshot photos, try to relax your facial muscles and maintain a warm, natural smile.
 Think about a positive or calming experience to help promote a genuine smile.

-Posture-wise, you should sit or stand up straight and try to keep your shoulders relaxed, but not hunched over.
+Sit or stand up straight and try to keep your shoulders relaxed, but not hunched over.
 Remember that good posture helps exude confidence and professionalism.
 By maintaining eye contact with the camera lens, your photo can help convey approachability and empathy.

 Editing and Post-Processing Therapist Headshot Photos